tarof429/stuckathome/rhcsa/README.md

 ### Removing LV

 You can remove a logical volume to create a new filesystem on it.
-First you shoudl deactivate the volume.
+First you should deactivate the volume.

 ```sh
 lvchange -an /dev/data_vg/data_lv
 ```

-Next use `lvremove` to remove the logical volume.
+Next, use `lvremove` to remove the logical volume.

 ```sh
 lvremove /dev/data_vg/data_lv